Parris Glendening: Post political career

 Glendening left office on January 15, 2003, with low approval ratings, and he largely stayed out of the limelight.
 He and his successor, Robert Ehrlich, informally agreed not to criticize one another.
 Glendening quietly continued his advocacy work for Smart Growth.

 Glendening broke his three-and-a-half-year silence in late August 2006, when he endorsed Kweisi Mfume for the U.S. Senate.
 Mfume eventually lost the Democratic primary to Representative Ben Cardin, who went on to win the Senate seat replacing longtime incumbent Paul Sarbanes.

 Glendening did not attend the inauguration of governor Martin O'Malley on January 17, 2007 because he was out of town on a pre-planned speaking engagement.

 Personal life

 Glendening and his first wife, Lynne Shaw, divorced in the 1970s.
 On November 19, 2001, Glendening divorced Frances Hughes Glendening after almost twenty-five years of marriage.
-The couple has a son, Raymond Glendening.
+The couple has a son, Raymond.

 He married Jennifer E. Crawford, his third wife, on January 25, 2002.
 At the time of their marriage, Crawford was 35 and Glendening was 59.
 She was also his chief of staff – earning $103,000 a year – and they began their relationship while Glendening was still married.
 They have a daughter, Gabrielle, born in August 2002.
 It was the first time since 1879 that a Maryland governor had a baby born during his term of office.

 Glendening's brother, Bruce, died of AIDS in 1992.

 Glendening regards University Park, Maryland, as his hometown, near the University of Maryland at College Park campus.